Code-4-Community/c4c-dev-docs/docs/getting-started/setup-local-dev.md

 ### Running the API
 The ServiceMain.java class has a main method for running the API.
 Once running, the API is accessible at `http://localhost:8081`.
 All routes have the `/api/v1` prefix to them.
 For example, the HTTP request to get all the teams would be `GET http://localhost:8081/api/v1/teams`.

+### Backend Overview Video

+A while back Liam gave an overview of the backend to a few people.
+It may be a bit dated now, but it should provide a good introduction to our backend architecture.
+See the video [here](https://drive.google.com/file/d/1wf8y-5eOwrrj1BUqJ3L1x4lIeDUM11mK/view?usp=sharing).

 ## Frontend Setup

 ### Download Node and NPM